octo-technology/OpenTezos/docs/deploy-a-node/set-up-a-node.md

 A snapshot contains all the blocks from genesis to some point or at least x cycles in the past.

 - **rolling mode** are the most lightweight snapshots.
-Keeps a minimal rolling fragment of the chain and deleting everything before this fragment.
+Keeping a minimal rolling fragment of the chain and deleting everything before this fragment.
 Safe for baking, endorsing, and validating new blocks.
 - **full mode** store all chain data since the genesis block of the chain, but drop the archived contexts below the current checkpoint.
 Safe for baking, endorsing, and validating new blocks.

 #### Importing a snapshot

-The mechanism of Snapshots can help in reducing the synchronization time.
+The mechanism of Snapshots can help to reduce the synchronization time.

 The following command bootstraps an empty Tezos node from the `<snapshot.rolling>` file to a rolling Tezos node.